otaviof/shorty/README.md

 - `--read-timeout`: read timeout, in second;
 - `--write-timeout`: write timeout, in seconds;
 - `--sqlite-flags`: connection string SQLite flags;
-- `--help`: to consider command-line help and now more about parameters;
+- `--help`: shows command-line help message;

 # Persistence

 Backend storage is currently using SQLite.
-This application creates a table that's able to store the records from the REST interface, and does not allow repetition of short strings.
+This application creates a `table` that's able to store the records from the REST interface, and does not allow repetition of short strings.

+On command-line or environment you can specify the location of the database file, by default data is located on `/var/lib/shorty` directory.

 # Development

 ## Project Structure

-The most relevant directories are organized this way:
+Following a description of directory and files important on how this project is organized.

 | Folder       | Role  | Description                    |
 |--------------|-------|--------------------------------|